Preparing tax returns can be a lucrative full-time or part-time business. And it can be easier than you think to become a tax preparer.

 - Possess a PTIN from the IRS, and

-- Present evidence that you have experience, education, or training in tax preparation services.
+- Present evidence that you have the experience, education, or training in tax preparation services

 You apply for the permit online.
 Connecticut tax preparers must adhere to specified standards of conduct or face a civil penalty of $500 for each violation.
 You can also have your permit revoked.
 For more details, see Permit Requirements for Tax Preparers and Facilitators.